psu-spatial/GEOG364-2021/Tutorial2_install.md

 For this course you will need BOTH R and R studio.
-You have three options:
+You should have either installed R or made an account with R-Studio Cloud.
+If not, you have 3 options.

 1. Installing on your own computer (recommended)
 2. R-Studio Cloud